Forestry

 a.

-Visit a managed public or private forest area with the manager or a
+Visit a managed public or private forest area with the manager

-used to achieve the objectives.
+the forestry techniques used to achieve the objectives.

 b.